DeepakZunzunkar/RxjsDemo/README.md

 - it is used to transform data according to our needs ,after transformation it completely return new observable means it take one observable and converts it into another observable .

 ###### pluck operator
-- it is used to get particular property from our data means it plucks property of our data .
+- it is used to get particular property from our data means it get property value of our data .